 -

 Focus on the Cell Type: Different cells have different secretory capabilities.
 Knowing the specific function of a cell type will give you a clue about what it secretes and why.
-For example, goblet cells in the respiratory tract secrete mucus to trap pathogens and debris, while neurons secrete neurotransmitters to transmit signals.
+Here's one way to look at it: goblet cells in the respiratory tract secrete mucus to trap pathogens and debris, while neurons secrete neurotransmitters to transmit signals.
 Think about the cell's environment and what substances it needs to release to maintain homeostasis or perform its specialized function.

 -